🎧 Listen to the podcast.

 Secure executive buy-in and align stakeholders early

 Success starts with alignment at the top.
-Define clear business outcomes and bring every stakeholder—IT, finance, operations, and compliance—into the planning process.
+Define clear business outcomes and bring every stakeholder into the planning process.
+This includes IT, finance, operations, and compliance at a minimum.

 ÂBuild a cloud-first strategy (not just a migration strategy)